gesellkammer/loristrck/README.rst

 `loristrck` is a wrapper for the C++ partial-tracking library Loris.

-It is written in cython and targets python 3.
+It is written in cython and targets python 3 (>= 3.8 at the moment).
 The source of the library is included as part of the project and does not need to be installed previously.